sendbird/sendbird-platform-sdk-csharp/docs/UserApi.md

 ## RegisterAsOperatorToChannelsWithCustomChannelTypes

-> void RegisterAsOperatorToChannelsWithCustomChannelTypes (string userId, string apiToken = null, RegisterAsOperatorToChannelsWithCustomChannelTypesData registerAsOperatorToChannelsWithCustomChannelTypesData = null)
+> void RegisterAsOperatorToChannelsWithCustomChannelTypes (string apiToken, string userId, RegisterAsOperatorToChannelsWithCustomChannelTypesData registerAsOperatorToChannelsWithCustomChannelTypesData = null)

 Register as an operator to channels with custom channel types